-HOW WE MAY USE AND DISCLOSE YOUR PROTECTED HEALTH INFORMATION
+HOW WE MAY USE AND DISCLOSE YOUR PROTECTED HEALTH INFORMATION providers if they are also responsible for your medical or psychological well-being.

 We will use and disclose your PHI as described in the categories below.
 Not every use or disclosure will be listed.
 However, all of the ways we are permitted to use and disclose your protected health information will fall within one of the categories.